YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-06/Introduction.md

 *   Capacity of the ICT infrastructure to handle millions of applications, with peaks expected to occur as deadlines approach
 *   Nationwide network coverage
-*   Experience in using and ability to access the e-recruitment system
+*   Experience in using, and ability to access the e-recruitment system
 *   How to recruit in areas that lack network coverage
 *   How to provide adequate information about the recruitment campaign in all areas of the country

 The main advantage of using e-recruitment is the time saved.
 For example, if tests are automatically graded, the results can be shown instantly after finishing the assessment.
 Experience from countries using e-recruitment shows that setting up an online assessment for 1,000 people took almost the same amount of effort as to set up a manual assessment for ten people.
 There are also reduced costs relating to printing of test papers as well as costs for purchasing printing paper, toner, time taken to print, manpower/resource personnel, binding etc. The assessments are more secure and there are less exam malpractices because there were fewer chances of leaks since there were no physical papers that can go missing during the printing and logistics processes.
 See **Tanzania** for a comprehensive example of a successful implementation of an e-recruitment system.

 Training can be carried out online or in a hybrid fashion with a mixture of online and in-person training sessions.
-Countries who carried out their training during the covid pandemic often found innovative ways of carrying out more online training.
-Depending on how online training is delivered, this can have advantages in that the same training can be delivered to many people at the same time improving consistency and reducing costs.
+Countries who carried out their training during the COVID-19 pandemic often found innovative ways of carrying out more online training.
+Depending on how online training is delivered, this can have advantages in that the same training can be delivered to many people at the same time, improving consistency and reducing costs.
 However, online training may not be perceived as being as thorough as face-to-face training, and it is important to ensure that the quality of the training is maintained.
-Note that there is a difference between **_online virtual training_** which is similar to teacher led classroom training but delivered over Zoom or a similar online platform, and **_e-learning_** whereby students self-study pre-prepared modules.
+Note that there is a difference between **_online virtual training_** which is similar to teacher-led classroom training but delivered over Zoom or a similar online platform, and **_e-learning_** whereby students self-study pre-prepared modules.
 Most African countries used online virtual training but had issues with engagement and assessment using this mode.
 However, see **England and Wales**  for an example of e-learning which could be applied as part of a hybrid training model in the African context for delivery of standard training modules which could be completed prior to the commencement of face-to-face classroom training.

 ### Considerations for recruitment and training of field staff for a digital census